Aqil321821/html-css-tailwind-projects/image-flex/README.md

-# A simple ready to use tailwind starter files
+# A Image gallery on Tailwind

 run npm i to install dpendecies
 npm run build to make a comipled css file